PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:12:40
+Last updated: 2024-04-02 19:13:14
-Random Quote: Nothing is at last sacred but the integrity of your own mind. - Ralph Waldo Emerson
+Random Quote: What other people may find in poetry or art museums, I find in the flight of a good drive. - Arnold Palmer